Do you frequently take last-minute trips?

 What should I pack in my go-bag?

 The more items you can keep packed in your bag at all times, the better.
-The items with a * next them are good candidates.
+These are the things I keep in my go-bag:

-Toiletries* – The most important items – and the most time-consuming items to gather – are your toiletries.
-Keep a toiletry bag packed with all of your essentials so you can grab just the bag versus all of the individual items you’ll need.
+Toiletries* – The most important and time-consuming items to gather are your toiletries.
 Here are the essential toiletry items I keep in my “go bag” toiletry case:

 - Toothbrush & toothpaste